brack3t/django-braces/docs/other.rst

 AjaxResponseMixin
 -----------------

-This mixin provides hooks for altenate processing of AJAX requests based on HTTP verb.
+This mixin provides hooks for alternate processing of AJAX requests based on HTTP verb.

 To control AJAX-specific behavior, override ``get_ajax``, ``post_ajax``, ``put_ajax``, or ``delete_ajax``.
 All four methods take ``request``, ``*args``, and ``**kwargs`` like the standard view methods.